zakinder/Sakinder-Ali/README.md

 In March 2020, Sakinder began a new chapter as a Principal Design Engineer at Northrop Grumman in Linthicum, Maryland.
 Initially, his struggles diminished.
 Working from his apartment due to the pandemic, he started to regain some normalcy, focusing on logic design and learning UVM.
 For a time, life seemed to approach the stability he had known before 2018.

 However, by November 2020, the self-talk returned, reigniting his internal turmoil.
 Determined to understand what was happening, Sakinder began researching topics such as remote neural monitoring, mind control devices, auditory mirror neurons, motor imagery tasks, and deep belief networks.
 He documented his findings in Google Keep, tagging entries under "BRAIN Or Messing Around."
 His notes revealed a hypothesis about how unseen forces might manipulate thoughts and actions, turning human choices into predictable patterns.

+Understanding the Unseen Forces

+Sakinder theorized that the unseen forces followed a structured process to influence him:

+Tag Thoughts: Thoughts were identified and tagged by these forces.

+Validate Tags into Actions: Tagged thoughts were validated and turned into actions.

+Use Tags for Distraction: Once validated, these tags were used to create distractions.

+Action Validation: Actions were validated again to ensure consistency.

+Inject Errors: At this point, errors were introduced into the process to manipulate choices.

+Re-validate Tags: Tags were re-validated for new changes, perpetuating the cycle.

+This process led to a loss of control over his own choices, deepening his sense of entrapment.

+Research and Hypotheses

+August 18, 2021: Sakinder explored the study titled "Setting the stage for auditory mirror neurons: the auditory-motor loop," investigating how neural pathways might connect auditory stimuli to motor responses.

+May 23, 2021: He delved into "Deep Belief Network" research, theorizing its potential applications in understanding and manipulating cognitive processes.
+He logged these findings under the tag "BRAIN Or Messing Around."

+November 28, 2020: He researched "Motor Imagery Tasks," noting how these tasks could be connected to converting thoughts into actions.
+His logs described a process where thoughts were tagged, validated, and transformed into actions, with implications for human predictability and control.

+Last Google Keep Log: Sakinder speculated on the role of external entities in using neural pathways to influence human behavior.
+He wrote about the dangers of predictability in human actions, referencing agencies like NSF, NSA, and others in his reflections.

 The Struggles Continue